 Mix the juice of a lemon with an equal quantity of white vinegar.
 Massage the scalp well for a few minutes.
 Wait for about 15 minutes and then rinse off with a mild shampoo.
 It acts as an exfoliator.
 This is a potent remedy with lemon for dandruff.

 - Lemon and flaxseeds

-Flaxseeds are known to strengthen hair follicle.
+Flaxseeds are known to strengthen hair follicles.
 It also contains vitamin E which reduces the effect of free radicals on the scalp.
-Take ¼ cup Flaxseeds, 2 cups water, 1 lemon and any essential oil.
+Take ¼ cup Flaxseeds, 2 cups water, 1 lemon, and any essential oil.

 - Lemon and water

 Take 2 tablespoons of lemon juice, 1 cup water + 1 teaspoon of lemon juice.

 Right before you go for a shower apply 2 tablespoons of freshly squeezed lemon juice to your scalp and hair.
 Let it sit for a minute.
 Alternatively, mix one teaspoon of lemon juice into one cup of water and rinse your hair with it.
 Continue doing this till your scalp is completely dandruff-free.

 - Lemon, coconut oil, and honey

 Take 6 tablespoons of coconut oil, 1 teaspoon honey, and 1 lemon.

 Heat 6 tablespoons of coconut oil.
 Add the juice of one lemon and a teaspoon of honey.
 Apply the mix to the scalp once it cools down a bit.
 Let it rest for an hour.
 Rinse it off with shampoo.
 Apart from treating dandruff, this also helps in fixing split-end problems.